Common Tasks

 Update

-Best practice for updating a Home Assistant installation:
+Best practice for updating Home Assistant Core:

 - Backup your installation.

-- Check the release notes for breaking changes on Home Assistant release notes.
+- Check the release notes for backward-incompatible changes on Home Assistant release notes.
 Be sure to check all release notes between the version you are running and the one you are upgrading to.
 Use the search function in your browser (

 CTRL + f